Margarita-Simeonova/Conditional-Statements/README.md

 4. Guess the password
 To write a program that reads a password (text) entered by the user and checks whether the entered password matches the phrase "s3cr3t!P@ssw0rd".
 If there is a match, display "Welcome".
 In case of mismatch, display "Wrong password!".

+########

+5. A number from 100 to 200
+Write a program that reads an integer entered by the user and checks whether it is less than 100, between 100 and 200, or greater than 200.
+If the number is:
+ • under 100 print: "Less than 100"
+ • between 100 and 200 print: "Between 100 and 200"
+ • greater than 200 print: "Greater than 200"

+########